workadaptive/content/_articles/why-ides-solve-ai-memory-problem.md

 But the valuable problems in your business aren't "code faster."
 They're "automate processes no one's built before because business experts couldn't translate requirements and developers didn't understand the domain."

-The bottleneck was never just coding speed.
+The bottleneck wasn't just coding speed.
 It was the translation gap.

 ### **2. "Vibe Coding" Hits a Complexity Ceiling Fast**